binaryphile/binaryphile.github.io/_posts/2018-10-08-approach-bash-like-a-developer-part-31-getopt.md

 gist of it is that getopt is a tool which takes your option definitions, much like our existing parser, and ingests the argument list.

+Some of the features we'll get with the enhanced version of *getopt*
+include:

+-   short named arguments with no space before the value - e.g.
+    *-avalue*

+-   combined short flags in one option - e.g. *-abc* for *-a -b -c*

+-   combined short flags with a trailing short named argument - e.g.
+    *-ab value*

+-   long named arguments with an equals instead of space - e.g.
+    *`--long=value`*

+-   long options given by the minimum prefix necessary to disambiguate them - e.g. *`--opt`* for *`--option`*

+-   options which come after positional arguments - e.g. *`command argument --option`*

-Its output is the same argument list, except the arguments have been reformatted into the form that our existing parser understands.
+*getopt's* output is the same argument list as the input, except that the arguments are reformatted into the form that our existing parser understands.
 All of the variants for short and long named arguments (space, no space, equals sign, no equals sign) are standardized to a single space.
 Any invalid options generate an error message and return code.

 If you read many blogs or stackoverflow questions on *getopt*, you'll see many recommendations to use *getopts* instead (note the "s" at the